 - a.
 Purchase made directly by the employee - i.
-When a uniform allowance purchase is made directly by the employee and the purchase is considered taxable per IRS Guidelines, the Department Director is responsible for ensuring that a copy of the invoices is forwarded to the Payroll clerk for processing through the payroll system.
+When a uniform allowance purchase is made directly by the employee and the purchase is considered taxable per IRS Guidelines, the Department Director is responsible for ensuring that a copy of the invoices is forwarded to Accounts Payable.
 The Department must mark on the invoice if the purchase is "TAXABLE "or "EXEMPT".
-The employee will be reimbursed via his/her paycheck for the purchase. - b.
-Purchase made through the Purchasing Agent (City Purchases) - i.
-When a uniform allowance purchase is made through the Purchasing Agent the department Director must mark on the Requisition if the purchase is "TAXABLE" or "EXEMPT".
-If the item is considered taxable per IRS Guidelines, the Purchasing Agent must forward a copy to the Payroll Clerk as soon as the purchase is made.
-The purchase will be processed through the payroll system on the next pay period.
-The purchase will be added and a deduction for the same amount will be reflected on their paycheck.
-This ensures the purchase is taxed.
-The employee does not need to be reimbursed as the City made the purchase.
+The employee will be reimbursed via check through accounts payable for the amount of the item, but not the taxes. - ii.
+Employees seeking to purchase items on their own and anticipate reimbursement for the item should get prior approval from their supervisor.
+If the item is approved the supervisor will provide the employee with a tax exemption form for the item. - b.
+Purchase made the City.
+(City Purchases) - i.
+When a uniform allowance purchase is made through the department, the items should not be taxed.
+Accounts payable will only pay for the cost of the item and the purchaser will be responsible for paying the taxes on the item.
+Accounts Payable will notify the department via

-c.
+- email.
+The purchaser will discuss payment options with the Finance department. - c.
 Each Department will maintain a separate file for all taxable uniform allowance purchases.
 These purchases will also be reflected on the regular uniform allowance spreadsheet that tracks the total uniform allowance spent for the fiscal year.

-ARTICLE SEVEN EMPLOYEE BENEFITS
+ARTICLE SEVEN: EMPLOYEE BENEFITS